nabiha-athar/expense_tracker/README.md

-# Expense Tracker -- Designed and developed an expense tracker application to provide users with a user-friendly and efficient tool for managing personal finances.
+# Expense Tracker -- An Expense Tracker Application to Manage Personal Finances

 Centered around being a monthly/yearly expense tracker.
 Users are able to use this program to track and manage their expenses in relation to their monthly income.